simon-brooke/youyesyet/doc/specification/userspec.md

 ## Overview

-YouYesYet is a web-app intended to simplify the collection of canvas data from voters, specifically for the upcoming Scottish Independence referendum; it is intended that it should later be adaptable for other canvassing campaigns, but that is a much lower priority.
+YouYesYet is a proposed web-app intended to simplify the collection of canvas data from voters, specifically for the upcoming Scottish Independence referendum; it is intended that it should later be adaptable for other canvassing campaigns, but that is a much lower priority.

 ## General Principles